Based on Mark 2:1-12

 We also pray, Holy One, that the healing grace of Christ may find its way into all those places paralyzed now by the tragedies and catastrophes of recent days.
 We pray for the victims of California wildfires, whose homes are businesses are in ashes.
 We pray for lives touched by gun violence, whose world has been forever altered by senseless rage.
 We bring them to you, O God, and ask that you will help them stand and walk.

 And finally God, we pray for ourselves, and for our own paralysis.
 Each of us knows those parts of our lives that need Christ’s healing touch.
 Eliminate any pride, any reluctance on our parts, and let us show up before Christ with humble willingness to be lifted up again.

 And if we’ve been negligent, or idle, or simply unwilling to befriend others, whoever they may be, who need us to carry them somehow toward healing, remind us that our human interdependence is not a dreary responsibility to bear, but a gift you’ve given us.
 Show us that when we befriend one another in Christ’s name, we all stand a little more firmly, walk more confidently, pray more selflessly, serve more effectively, and heal more fully.

-We pray these things in the name and memory of the one who first taught us to pray.
-And using his words we sing them together now… The Lord’s Prayer … Amen.
+We pray all these things in the name and the memory of the One who bids us stand and walk with him, for he is ever-ready to abide with us.
+As his followers, we use now his words of prayer, as we say together … The Lord’s Prayer.